HPV and Pap Testing

 What causes cervical cancer?

-Nearly all cases of cervical cancer are caused by infection with oncogenic, or high-risk, types of human papillomavirus, or HPV.
-There are about 12 high-risk HPV types.
-Infections with these sexually transmitted viruses also cause most anal cancers; many vaginal, vulvar, and penile cancers; and some oropharyngeal cancers.
+Nearly all cases of cervical cancer are caused by infection with sexually transmitted oncogenic, or high-risk, types of human papillomavirus, or HPV.
+There are about a dozen high-risk HPV types, and just two of these, HPV types 16 and 18, are responsible for about 70% of all cervical cancers.
+Infections with high-risk HPV types also cause most anal cancers; many vaginal, vulvar, and oropharyngeal cancers; and some penile cancers.

-Although HPV infection is very common, most infections will be suppressed by the immune system within 1 to 2 years without causing cancer.
+Although HPV infection of the cervix is very common, most infections will be controlled by the immune system over the course of 1 to 2 years.
 These transient infections may cause temporary changes in cervical cells.
-If a cervical infection with a high-risk HPV type persists, the cellular changes can eventually develop into more severe precancerous lesions.
+If a cervical infection with a high-risk HPV type persists, the cellular changes can eventually develop into precancerous lesions.
 If precancerous lesions are not treated, they can progress to cancer.
 It can take 10 to 20 years or more for a persistent infection with a high-risk HPV type to develop into cancer.

 Cervical cancer screening is an essential part of a woman’s routine health care.
-It is a way to detect abnormal cervical cells, including precancerous cervical lesions, as well as early cervical cancers.
-Both precancerous lesions and early cervical cancers can be treated very successfully.
-Routine cervical screening has been shown to greatly reduce both the number of new cervical cancers diagnosed each year and deaths from the disease.
+The primary goal of screening is to identify precancerous lesions caused by HPV so they can be removed to prevent invasive cancers from developing.
+A secondary goal is to find cervical cancers at an early stage, when they can usually be treated successfully.
+Routine cervical screening has been shown to greatly reduce both the number of cervical cancer cases and deaths from the disease.

 Cervical cancer screening can be done in a medical office, a clinic, or a community health center.
 It is often done during a pelvic examination.